How do you prepare your body for a natural birth?

 Chances are, this doesn’t come naturally for you (it sure doesn’t for me!).
 Practice relaxation until your body knows what to do, then learn to prioritize and say NO to activities and habits that stress your mind and body.
 This probably means that you are going to be “less productive” for a season than you are accustomed to, and that’s okay.
 Give yourself permission to simplify, take a soak in the bath tub, put your feet up occassionally, say “no” to the non-essentials, eat sandwiches for lunch, nap with your little ones, and give your body a break.

-Regular Chiropractic Adjustments
+Go for Regular Chiropractic Adjustments

 I am a huge believer in regular chiropractor adjustments!
 My personal experience has been that keeping my body in line helps relieve stress and pain from tense muscles and pinched nerves, relieves backaches that are common during pregnancy, aids in opening congested sinus cavities, and enables a faster birth since my pelvis in less apt to be be tilted and out of line during labor